akfazameer/Delta-demo/README.md

 # Delta-demo
-This a demo of github
+This a demo of github.